Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

 From the VS Code Online Terminal pane (in Tab 2️⃣):

-1. Log into Azure CLI using the command below.
+1. Log into the Azure CLI `az` using the command below.

     ```
     az login --use-device-code
     ```

-1. Copy the 8-character code shown to your clipboard, then click the link to visit https://microsoft.com/devicelogin in a new browser tab.
+1. Copy the 8-character code shown to your clipboard, then control-click the link to visit [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) in a new browser tab.

 1. Select the account with Username and from Skillable Lab window.
-Click "Continue" at the "are you sure" prompt, and then close the tab.
+Click "Continue" at the `are you sure?` prompt, and then close the tab.

 1. Back in the Terminal, press Enter to select the default presented subscription and tenant.

-1. You also need to log into the Azure Developer CLI.
+1. You also need to log into the Azure Developer CLI, `azd`.
 Enter the command below at the terminal, and follow the same process to copy the code, select the account, and close the tab.
 ```
 azd auth login
 ```

-!!! success "You are now logged into Azure CLI and Azure Developer CLI ✅"
+!!! success "You are now logged into Azure CLI and Azure Developer CLI"

 ## 3. Configure Azure Env Vars

 To build code-first solutions, we will need to use the Azure SDK from our development environment.
-This requires configuration information for the various resources we've already provisioned in the `francecentral` region.
-Let's retrieve those here.
+This requires configuration information for the various resources we've already provisioned for you in the `francecentral` region.
+Let's retrieve those now.

 From the Terminal pane in Tab 2️⃣: